You may read our terms and conditions here (see below) or click the download button to get a PDF document of the terms and conditions

 (iii) We will provide information about you to the Authority for the Authority to provide the information to another Retailer if required under Schedule 11.5 of the Code; and

 (iv) We will assign our rights and obligations to another Retailer.

-(i) The terms specified in clause 26. (h) are for the benefit of the Authority for the purposes of the Contracts (Privity) Act 1982 will not be amended without the consent of the Authority.
+(i) The terms specified in clause 26. (h) are for the benefit of the Authority for the purposes of subpart 1 of Part 2 of the Contract and Commercial Law Act 2017 (in accordance with clause 11.15B(2)(a) of the Electricity Industry Participation Code 2010) and will not be amended without the consent of the Authority.

 (j) We have based this contract on the Guidelines (the Electricity Authority “Guidelines for Domestic Contracts for Delivery of Electricity (Interposed)”).
 In the event of any conflict between this contract and the Guidelines the Terms and Conditions in this contract will prevail.
 You can obtain a copy of the Guidelines from the Electricity Authority’s website.